pokusew/fel-bsy-bonus-bot/README.md

 ## Implementation

 _Note: The implementation is more of a proof of a concept or demo.
-There are a lot of possible edge cases that we would like to handle in real code._
+There are a lot of possible edge cases that we would like to handle in the real production-ready implementation._

 ### Communication protocol